 Yes, a driver who is in an accident in a no-fault state may have more limitations than an injured driver in Georgia.
 With a no-fault insurance claim, you can claim some of the same damages as in at-fault states, such as medical bills and lost wages.

-However, some of the limits of no-fault insurance include:
+Some of the limits of no-fault insurance include:

 - Not being able to get compensation for damages like pain and suffering